cucuzaluca/IT-Documentation/Networking/Basics of Networking/README.md

 - youtube.com
 - phasethree.net.au

-But computers need an IP address to know where to send network traffic/
+But computers need an IP address to know where to send network traffic\

 So, DNS essentially does: